-- In the WLAN (Network>New>New WLAN or Network>edit>Edit <WLAN-profile>) window or Wired Network configuration (Wired>New>New Wired Network or Wired>Edit>Edit Wired Network) window, click the Access tab. - 2.
+- Navigate to the WLAN wizard or Wired settings window: - To configure access rules for a WLAN SSID, in the Network tab, click New to create a new network profile or edit to modify an existing profile. - To configure access rules for a wired profile, More>Wired.
+In the Wired window, click New under Wired Networks to create a new network or click Edit to select an existing profile. - 2.
+Click the Access tab. - 3.
 Under Role Assignment Rules, click New.
-The New Role Assignment window allows you to define a match method by which the string in Operand is matched with the attribute value returned by the authentication server. - Select the attribute from the Attribute drop-down list that the rule it matches against.
-The list of supported attributes includes RADIUS attributes, dhcp-option, dot1x-authentication-type, mac-address, and mac-addressand-dhcp-options.
-For information on a list of RADIUS attributes, see RADIUS Server Authentication with VSA on page 117. - 4.
+The New Role Assignment window allows you to define a match method by which the string in Operand is matched with the attribute value returned by the authentication server.

+- 4. Select the attribute from the Attribute drop-down list that the rule it matches against.
+The list of supported attributes includes RADIUS attributes, dhcp-option, dot1x-authentication-type, mac-address, and mac-address-and-dhcp-options.
+For information on a list of RADIUS attributes, see RADIUS Server Authentication with VSA on page 141. - 5.
 Select the operator from the Operator drop-down list.
-The following types of operators are supported: - contains- The rule is applied only if the attribute value contains the string specified in Operand. - Is the role- The rule is applied if the attribute value is the role. - equals- The rule is applied only if the attribute value is equal to the string specified in Operand. - not-equals- The rule is applied only if the attribute value is not equal to the string specified in Operand. - starts-with- The rule is applied only if the attribute value starts with the string specified in Operand. - ends-with- The rule is applied only if the attribute value ends with string specified in Operand.

-- matches-regular-expression - The rule is applied only if the attribute value matches the regular expression pattern specified in Operand.
+The following types of operators are supported: - contains- The rule is applied only if the attribute value contains the string specified in Operand. - Is the role- The rule is applied if the attribute value is the role. - equals- The rule is applied only if the attribute value is equal to the string specified in Operand. - not-equals- The rule is applied only if the attribute value is not equal to the string specified in Operand. - starts-with- The rule is applied only if the attribute value starts with the string specified in Operand. - ends-with- The rule is applied only if the attribute value ends with string specified in Operand. - matches-regular-expression- The rule is applied only if the attribute value matches the regular expression pattern specified in Operand.
 This operator is available only if the mac-address-and-dhcp-options attribute is selected in the Attribute drop-down.
-The mac-address-and-dhcp-options attribute and matches regular-expression are applicable only for the WLAN clients. - 5.
-Enter the string to match in the String text box. - 6.
-Select the appropriate role from the Role drop-down list. - 7.
+The mac-address-and-dhcp-options attribute and matches-regular-expression are applicable only for the WLAN clients. - 6.
+Enter the string to match in the String text box. - 7.
+Select the appropriate role from the Role drop-down list. - 8.
 Click OK.